lucasMenezesM/thesimplestore/README.md

-### React application built using the fake store api
+### Single Page Application built with React using the fake store api